jeremytammik/tbc/a/1964_pick_sym_del_estorage.md

 ####<a name="6"></a> Scott Peck and Community Building

-The topic of accepting and appreciating feedback reminded me of my own recent enthusiasm for a book and experience in a weekend-long community building workshop:
+The topic of accepting and appreciating feedback reminded me of my own recent exploration of community building in a book and a weekend workshop.

-In case anyone is interested in going one step further in the direction of active listening and personally enhancing all their human communication and interaction, I can highly recommend a book by [Scott Peck](https://en.wikipedia.org/wiki/M._Scott_Peck) on [community building](https://en.wikipedia.org/wiki/M._Scott_Peck#Community_building):
+In case anyone is interested in going one step further in the direction of active listening and personally enhancing all their human communication and interaction, I can highly recommend the book by [Scott Peck](https://en.wikipedia.org/wiki/M._Scott_Peck) on [community building](https://en.wikipedia.org/wiki/M._Scott_Peck#Community_building):
 <i>The Different Drum: Community Making and Peace</i>.

 It is one of the best books I have ever read.
-And its main focus is on really truly listening.
+One main focus is on really truly listening.

 After we both read the book, my partner and I participated in a weekend workshop to practice community building with 26 people we didn't know, supported by 5 facilitators.
-The facilitators mainly just repeatedly pointed out a few very simple and basic communication recommendations, such as:
+The facilitators mainly just pointed out some basic communication recommendations, such as:

 - I really listen
 - I speak only about myself